Dimitris Lyacos: The First Death

-The interviews
+Interview Essays

 Lyacos's literary output is complemented by a series of interviews that aim to function as a conceptual companion to his work and, at the same time, informally expand on a variety of literature-related subjects as well as philosophy, religion, cinema and the arts.
-These interviews have appeared on an annual basis in outlets including Another Chicago Magazine (We Are Domesticators - 2025), the Michigan Quarterly Review (Flowing from an absent source - 2024), The Common (Violence and its Other - 2024), World Literature Today (A World to Be Repaired - 2021), 3:AM Magazine (Entangled Narratives and Dionysian Frenzy - 2020), Los Angeles Review of Books (Neighboring Yet Alien - 2019), BOMB (A Dissociated Locus - 2018), Berfrois (Controlled Experience - 2018), Gulf Coast (An Interview with Dimitris Lyacos - 2018) and The Bitter Oleander (2016).
+These interviews have appeared on an annual basis in outlets including Pittsburgh Review of Books (White Coal - 2026), Another Chicago Magazine (We Are Domesticators - 2025), the Michigan Quarterly Review (Flowing from an absent source - 2024), The Common (Violence and its Other - 2024), World Literature Today (A World to Be Repaired - 2021), 3:AM Magazine (Entangled Narratives and Dionysian Frenzy - 2020), Los Angeles Review of Books (Neighboring Yet Alien - 2019), BOMB (A Dissociated Locus - 2018), Berfrois (Controlled Experience - 2018), Gulf Coast (An Interview with Dimitris Lyacos - 2018) and The Bitter Oleander (2016).

 Critical reception

 The Italian version of Until the Victim Becomes our Own was selected in the Top 10 of the Turin International Book Fair by the Italian daily Il Giornale.
-According to the newspaper, Lyacos immerses the reader in his "total literature".
-In a note entitled "That hell in which Western society locks us in" the book is mentioned as "particularly suited to the climate of violence that we have been experiencing with special intensity in the past years.
-In such context, the only way out for the victim consists in relying on the thaumaturgical power of a superior system".
 Vanni Santoni in the Lettura of Corriere della Sera refers to Lyacos as one of "the possible future Nobel Prize winners (or at least as the only living Greek eligible)" and considers the work in its entirety with its the games of references, the insistence on certain themes and images as entirely programmatic".
 Filippomaria Pontani in Il Sole 24 Ore claims that the author "aims to investigate the biological origins of evil in society, with particular reference to exclusion and marginalisation, from the perspective of animal dynamics" and compares Lyacos' approach to the cinema of Stanley Kubrick and Yorgos Lanthimos.

-Poena Damni in its various editions had received more than 100 international reviews until summer 2025, and mentioned as "one of the most-discussed and most-lauded pieces of contemporary European literature".
-It has been noted for creatively surpassing the distinction between modernism and postmodernism while, at the same time, being founded on a large variety of canonical texts of Western Literature.
+Poena Damni has received substantial critical attention internationally, with reviewers frequently noting its engagement with canonical Western texts alongside its unconventional formal approach.
 Most critics comment on the use of an intricate network of textual references and paraphrases of classical and biblical works, in tandem with the work's unconventional style and character.
 On a different note, one critic, pointed out that "despite it being beautifully written and heart-wrenching, the gruesome detail of some passages filled [her] with a sense of dread at the turning of every page" and issued a content warning for readers.
 In the light of the COVID-19 pandemic, Poena Damni has attracted attention as "a vertiginous work that is at once archetypal, transcendent, and uniquely suited to this particular moment in time".